-Everyone should know how to make a great soup with little planning, keep it low cost, and with ingredients you have sitting in your fridge or pantry.
+Knowing how to make a simple soup is one of those life skills everyone should have.
+To be able to keep it low cost and with ingredients you have sitting in your fridge or pantry.
 Almost all soups start the same way, with water, mirepoix (the combination of carrots, onions, celery), other seasonal vegetables, and grain or protein if desired.
 When this is done right, you will end up with a wonderfully flavored seasonal soup that will yield a ton of servings, and will not break the bank.

 This is the ratio I almost always start with for vegetable-based soup: